 Stroke Diagnosis and Treatment

-Stroke tests and screening
+Stroke Tests and Screening

 As soon as you arrive at the hospital, our stroke team examines you.
 We'll screen your symptoms and rule out other health conditions that can mimic a stroke.
-Stroke signs and symptoms include:

 Stroke treatments